-Mobilegeddon is the latest update of Google and this has been much talked about for a reason – its impact on the ranks of websites which are mobile friendly and on those which are not.
-It is a wave which affects many of the businesses that are run online and Google is on its way to make it 100% live in its data centers in due course of time.
+Mobilegeddon is the latest update of Google and this has been much talked about for a reason.
+Its impact on the ranks of websites which are mobile friendly and on those which are not.
+It is a wave which affects many of the businesses that are run online.
+Google is on its way to make it 100% live in its data centers in due course of time.

 What is Mobilegeddon?